The Agent Rulebook Leaves the Prompt

 The Prompt Is Not the Policy Engine

 A prompt can tell an agent to obey policy, but it is not itself a policy engine.
-It lives inside the same probabilistic context as the user's request, retrieved documents, tool descriptions, conversation history, and other agent messages.
+It lives inside the same model context as the user's request, retrieved documents, tool descriptions, conversation history, memory, and other agent messages.
 That makes prompt-level governance easy to state and hard to enforce.
 The agent may summarize the rule correctly while still making a tool call that violates the institution's actual control structure.

 The Joshi, Finin, Joshi, and Kagal paper makes the boundary sharper.
 An agent that invokes tools, manipulates data, installs software, and coordinates with peer agents across organizational boundaries needs runtime governance.
 The authors argue that current policy engines such as XACML, Rego, and Cedar mostly cover permit and prohibit decisions.
 Enterprise governance also needs obligations, dispensations, conflict resolution, and reasoning over domain classes such as healthcare, cybersecurity, or privacy concepts.